 Our specialist personal injury lawyers will help you.
 We will not deduct a percentage of any damages we recover for your family.
 We will fight for justice and fairness for you and your family.

 How long do I have to submit a claim following a fatal accident?

 The time limit for settling a claim following a fatal accident is usually three years after the accident.

 If a child has a claim for damages for the loss of a loved one the time limit for raising a court to action is three years from their 16th Birthday.
 We would hope to settle a claim for damages without the need for a court action.

 - Securing over £20m for our clients in the last 18 months

 - 9 out of 10 customers would use us again and recommend us to friends & family based on client feedback

 Why use Harper Macleod for your Serious Injury claim?

-We are fatal accident experts and have one of the largest departments in Scotland with over 25 specialists covering the whole of Scotland and we offer a no win no fee.
+We are fatal accident experts and have one of the largest departments in Scotland with over 25 specialists covering the whole of Scotland, offices in Glasgow, Edinburgh, Inverness, Thurso and Lerwick, and we offer a no win no fee.

 Get in touch with our Fatal Accident Injury Team